Books we want: An updated GURPS LITE

 Offer more advantages

-LITE‘s list of advantages is very short (though I do appreciate that it’s a fun, heroic selection).
+LITE‘s list of advantages is very short (though I appreciate that it’s a fun, heroic selection).
 Even a couple more choices would help play up this great strength of GURPS.
 Damage Resistance and Claws are two possibilities that are simple, useful in any genre, and perfect for bringing animals, non-human races, and monsters into a LITE-only game.

 Offer more skills